Dinir/Text-Transmitter/README.md

 ```
 (ro for short) Move a tab in oldIndex-th position to newIndex-th position.
 If swap is true, only swap the two position.
 Otherwise(give no swap argument) the oldIndex-th tab will be picked up and inserted into the newIndex-th position.

-### update
+### update `u` `U`
 ```
 update( tabName direction)
 ```
 (u for short) Update current tab of tweets.
 Direction can be either 1 or -1, meaning 'fetch new tweets' or 'fetch old tweets'.
 Omit parameters to update current tab to fetch new tweets.

+Shortcut key `u` fetches new tweets, and `U` fetches old tweets.